FAQsFrequently Asked Questions

-- safety – just how safe ARE the various vaccines?
+- safety – just how safe ARE vaccines?

 - frequency – how often are vaccinations really needed in order to be effective?

-- variety of options – are all the vaccinations offered necessary?
+- so many – are all the vaccinations offered necessary?

 - conflict of interest – vaccines are VERY big business for your Veterinarian